Profile: William Hague

-Thirty three years later, Mr Hague is the holder of one of the great offices of state, a close ally of Conservative leader David Cameron and the UK's new representative on the world stage.
+Thirty-three years later, Mr Hague was the holder of one of the great offices of state, a close ally of Conservative leader David Cameron and the UK's new representative on the world stage.

 He is one of the few speakers in modern politics that journalists and other politicians can listen to expecting a few good jokes.

-As a member of Mr Cameron's cabinet, his northern accent and relatively modest background provides an invaluable counterpoint to the public school, upper middle-class backgrounds of much of Mr Cameron's top team.
+As a member of Mr Cameron's cabinet, his northern accent and relatively modest background have provided an invaluable counterpoint to the public school, upper middle-class backgrounds of much of Mr Cameron's top team.

 William Jefferson Hague was born in Rotherham, South Yorkshire, on 26 March 1961.
 His parents ran a soft drinks company - Hague's Dandelion and Burdock and Lemonade were two local favourites.